kevin-wijaya/Brief-Implementation-of-Huffman-Tree-Algorithm-in-Rust/README.md

 ## Testing <a name = "testing"></a>

-this is the look for testing:
+This is an example of the program running:
 ```sh
 $ cargo run # run the application